Top 15 Most Popular Iraqi Foods

 The stuffing is made with a 50/50 mixture of ground lamb fat and meat, with rice, pomegranate molasses, and the remains from the peeled vegetables, so nothing is wasted.
 All of these ingredients combine to make each bite a flavor bomb.
 The dish is so good it is usually served alone.

-If you are excited to try it, you need to know one thing: it is not easy to make, as it takes some serious skills to master the preparation, especially rolling the Swiss chard.
-This is why it is usually the elder women of Iraqi households who are tasked with cooking it.
-However, it’s a skill worth learning, which is something you will agree once you have tried it for the first time.
+If you are excited to try it, you need to know one thing: it’s not an easy dish to make.
+Mastering the preparation, especially the art of rolling the Swiss chard, requires serious skills.
+That’s why it’s typically the elder women of Iraqi households who take on the task of cooking this delightful dish.
+However, it’s a skill worth learning, which is something you will agree with once you have tried it for the first time.

 3. Bagila Bil Dihin ( باقلاء بالدهن)